sloking/rsync-backup/README.md

 - file level deduplication between backups using hard links (also across servers on the remote backup server)
 - specify a bandwidth limit to moderate the network and I/O load on production servers
 - backup retention policy:
-+per server disk quota restrictions: for example never exceed 50GB and always keep 100GB of free disk +rotation of backups with non-linear distribution, with the idea that recent backups are more useful than older, but that sometimes you still need a very old backup
+--per server disk quota restrictions: for example never exceed 50GB and always keep 100GB of free disk --rotation of backups with non-linear distribution, with the idea that recent backups are more useful than older, but that sometimes you still need a very old backup
-+filter rules to include or exclude specific patterns of folders and files +integrity protection, the backups have a ‘chattr’ read-only protection and a MD5 integrity signature can also be calculated incrementally
+--filter rules to include or exclude specific patterns of folders and files --integrity protection, the backups have a ‘chattr’ read-only protection and a MD5 integrity signature can also be calculated incrementally